What Is Legalism In Ancient China?-Fa Jia

 The other legalist belief that stands out is the fact that legalism provided the important theoretical foundation for a more centralist rule that ruled the Qin dynasty.
 For the most part, legalism was seen as political thought.
 Unfortunately, there was no actual mechanism for limiting and checking the powers of the despotic monarchs, which was the case because the legalist beliefs were quite different from the modern rule of law.

 Legalism is considered to have been the central governing idea for the Qin dynasty, and it is the system that eventually culminated in China’s unification under the rule of the 1st Emperor known as Qin Shi Huang, who reigned between 247 and 210BCE.
 Legalism is, therefore, thought to have originated from the administrative reforms of the leader known as Shang Hang.
-Shang Hang was hired by Duke Xiao of the Qin Dynasty in 361BCE to allow for the transformation of the weak and the backward people of Qin, resulting in a stronger and more progressive state of Qin.
+Shang Hang was hired by Duke Xiao of the Qin Dynasty in 361BCE to allow for the transformation of the weak and backward people of Qin, resulting in a stronger and more progressive state of Qin.
 Shang borrowed from the different reforms in the other Chinese states, enacting stronger sweeping changes.
-To this end, Shang Yang enacted what is now known as the Book of Law of Fajing in the 407BCE, an enactment that meant the addition of the rule giving any Chinese person who was aware of crime but didn’t report the crime to the government to face the same kind of punishment as the person accused of the wrongdoings.
+To this end, Shang Yang enacted what is now known as the Book of Law of Fajing in the 407BCE, an enactment that meant the addition of the rule giving any Chinese person who was aware of a crime but didn’t report the crime to the government to face the same kind of punishment as the person accused of the wrongdoings.

-Shang’s Rule of Law meant considerations of the fact that loyalty to the state was above loyalty to the family.
+Shang’s Rule of Law meant consideration of the fact that loyalty to the state was above loyalty to the family.
 His system also stripped away nobility and lands from the rulers’ ranks, and this meant that all the aristocrats were equal to the common people.
 He was also behind the setting up of a centralized government.

 The Confucian books were destroyed and burned under legalism in an attempt to reduce the hold and the influence of Confucian thoughts.
 There was also the division of the army into 20 military ranks; all awarded based on their success during battle.
-And as a remedy for the shortage of labor, Shang’s system encouraged the cultivation of the unsettled lands and also the wastelands.
-But he discouraged commerce but allowed the immigration of the Chinese people from different states.
+And as a remedy for the shortage of labor, Shang’s system encouraged the cultivation of unsettled lands and also the wastelands.
+But he discouraged commerce but allowed the immigration of Chinese people from different states.